-The Earth has been the focus of a massive amount of scientific studies over the years.
+The Earth has been the focus of a massive amount of scientific study over the years.
 From the shrinking ozone layer to the changes in our planet's magnetic field, there's plenty to keep researchers busy.

-One possibly surprising area of research is in the way the Earth acts like a giant electrical circuit.
+One possibly surprising area of research is in the way in which the Earth acts like a giant electrical circuit.
 The atmosphere of the Earth is actually a weak conductor.
-If there was no source of electric charge for the atmosphere, its energy would dissipate in about 10 minutes – but it doesn't.
+If there was no source of electric charge for the atmosphere, its energy would dissipate in about 10 minutes — but it doesn't.

 Due to solar radiation, individual electrons are dislodged from otherwise neutral gas atoms in this region, creating positively charged ions.
 This makes the ionosphere conductive and able to trap electromagnetic waves.